 We will open the discussion to the audience, co-facilitated by Bryan Doerries and Dominic Dupont.
 During the discussion, please raise your hand using the button at the bottom center of the screen.
 If called upon, you will be promoted to speak and you will be visible and heard by the entire audience for the duration of your comments.
 If you would prefer not to be seen, please disable your video when entering the event.

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Manasi Garg reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Manasi Garg reading.